 “The right of the people to be secure … against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause…”

 The Fourth Amendment of the United States Constitution protects citizens against unlawful searches and seizures as well as police brutality.
 If you believe your constitutional rights have been violated, you need an experienced civil rights trial lawyer on your side.

-Prisoner Rights – Deliberate Indifference: In America, we incarcerate a lot of people.
-Some statistics estimate over 2.3 million individuals are incarcerated in Federal and State Prisons and Local Jails.
+In America, we incarcerate many people.
+Some statistics estimate over 2.3 million individuals are incarcerated in federal and state prisons and local jails.
 This means that approximately 1 in 100 adults are locked up in a local jail or prison.
 Indiana has about 26,000 folks incarcerated in its prisons and another 16,500 in community corrections programs.

-Prisoners' have some constitutional rights.
-The Eighth Amendment of the Constitution applies to inmates in Prison and an inmate is to be free from “cruel and unusual punishment.”
-For people incarcerated in Jails awaiting trial, the Fourteenth Amendment of the Constitution provides the same protections.
+Prisoners have some constitutional rights.
+The Eighth Amendment of the Constitution applies to inmates in prison, stating that an inmate is to be free from “cruel and unusual punishment.”
+For people incarcerated in jails awaiting trials, the Fourteenth Amendment of the Constitution provides the same protections.

-I represent inmates or their families in civil lawsuits arising out of confinement.
-These cases include:
+I represent inmates and their families in civil lawsuits arising out of confinement, including those involving: